nhsconnect/prm-practice-migration-staging/guide/05-planning-for-cut-over.md

 * Clear down any inboxes and outstanding workflows and all open communication tasks, such as pathology and registration.
 On [Final Data Production day](/prm-practice-migration/guide/cutover-and-go-live#final-data-production), there must be zero tasks outstanding.

-* Ensure that all users know when to log off the current system so that the supplier can complete the Final Data Extraction
+* Check whether users need to log off the system before the supplier can complete the Final Data Extraction.
+If your users do need to log off in advance, ensure this is communicated to the team.

 ## Best practices and tactics for reducing the cut-over impact